-S. No. Protoplasm Cytoplasm Cytosol (i) The living material of the cell.
-It is the fluid content inside the plasma membrane.
-Cytoplasmic matrix in which organelles are suspended is known as cytosol. (ii) It includes cell contents within and including the plasma membrane but usually taken to exclude large vacuoles, secretory m at erial or ingested material.
-It includes all cell contents, including the plasma membrane, but excluding any nuclei.
-It includes the fluid and semi- fluid matrix of the cytoplasm.
+S. No. Protoplasm Cytoplasm Cytosol

+(i) The living It is the fluid Cytoplasmic

+material of the cell. content inside the plasma membrane. matrix in which organelles are suspended is known as cytosol.

+(ii) It includes cell It includes It incl udes the

+contents within all cell fluid and semi-

+and including the contents, fluid m atrix of

+plasma membrane including the cytoplasm.

+but usually taken the plasma

+to exclude large membrane,

+vacuoles, secretory but

+material or excluding

+ingested material. any nuclei.